Corporate Policies at Andrews Sykes

 We have reviewed the basis upon which we contract with our suppliers, via written agreements and terms and conditions, to ensure that we can terminate supplier arrangements if we suspect any breach of the Modern Slavery Act or other legislation.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Andrews Sykes Group Modern Slavery statement for the financial year ending 31 December 2016.
-The above statement has been approved by the Board of Directors and signed on behalf of the Board.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Andrews Sykes Group Modern Slavery statement for the financial year ending 31 December 2019.
+The above statement will be re-approved by the Board of Directors in 2019 - signed on behalf of the Board.